Looking for a quality afterschool program? Here are some places to start:

 3. Talk to other parents, guardians, and grandparents about what their children and grandchildren do after school.
 They might be able to tell you about good programs in the area.

 4. Call or email your local child care resource and referral office.
 They will know a number of afterschool programs in your area.
 Also visit www.childcareaware.org.

 5. Afterschool is often part of larger programs.
 They can be found at community centers, settlement houses, community learning centers, full-service schools, museums, and libraries.
 Look for programs called Lighted Schools, Beacons, Extended Learning Centers, and Supplemental Educational Services.
 Community arts councils and youth employment programs also might be offering programs after school.

-What If There Is No Afterschool Program in Your Community?
+What If There Is No Afterschool Program in My Community?

 Don’t give up.
 Many afterschool programs have been created by residents and parents in partnership with schools, organizations and other concerned individuals.
 Just think: if you are interested in a high quality afterschool program for children, there must be many others who are also interested.
 There are people near you—at places such as the library, police stations, community centers and foundations — that can help.
 9 out of 10 Americans, whether they have children or not, agree that all kids should have access to afterschool programs.